CLOVIS-AI/visual-novel-engine/doc/syntax.md

  1. Register the command (name, parameters, action) : "Command" object
  2. Loading of the story : creating every "Line" object

+# Load a stage

+ 1. Read through the file and split by line
+ 2. Parse each line and check if they correspond to a Command ; if they do, instantiate the Argument and store it in a Line object along with the Commands' lambda
+ 3. Execute each Line's lambda with the provided arguments